 BTPN ENCOURAGES PURNA BAKTI CUSTOMERS TO STAY HEALTHY AND PRODUCTIVE IN THEIR TWILIGHT YEARS

-MANADO, 4 May 2016 – Focused and consistent in serving lower-income communities, as well as micro, small and medium enterprises (MSMEs), PT Bank Tabungan Pensiunan Nasional Tbk (BTPN) believes that direct engagement in empowering customers is the key of the first-rate and sustainable business performance growth.
+PADANG, 10 August 2016 – Focused and consistent in serving lower-income communities, as well as micro, small and medium enterprises (MSMEs), PT Bank Tabungan Pensiunan Nasional Tbk (BTPN) believes that direct engagement in empowering customers is the key to the first-rate and sustainable business performance growth.

-With more than 58 years of experience, BTPN understands that besides the simple and quick financial services, pensioners also need other requirements to live healthy and prosperous.
-So BTPN provides a business training program to our pensioner customers.
+With more than 55 years of experience in catering the needs of its pensioner customers, BTPN understands that besides the quick and simple financial services, but pensioners also need other things in order to live healthy and prosperous.
+To ensure its customers remain healthy, active and productive in old age, BTPN set up the Daya Sehat Sejahtera program for its retiree customers.